 What to Expect

-Trips can be run in guide's vehicle which seats up to 6 passengers (two must be less than 5 ft 6 in because the backseat is small), or your guide can ride along with you in your vehicle (only when roads are free of snow).
-If we travel in your vehicle, recent changes to auto insurance mean that we cannot insure ourselves to drive your vehicle, so you will need to drive it.
+Trips can be run in guide's vehicle which seats up to 6 passengers, or your guide may ride along with you in your vehicle (only when roads are free of snow).
+If we travel in your vehicle, you will need to drive it.
 If we are hiking, we will typically meet at the trail head, or we may both take our cars to enable one-way trips.
 You can select your preference at the booking stage.
-Either way, we will travel to our day's destinations while I share information about the park, answer your questions, and adapt our itinerary to changing conditions and opportunities to your preferences.
+Either way, we will travel to our day's destinations while your guide will share information about the park, answer your questions, and adapt our itinerary to changing conditions and opportunities to your preferences.